mindspore-ai/docs/tutorials/source_en/use/debugging_in_pynative_mode.md

 ## Debugging Network Train Model

 In PyNative mode, the gradient can be calculated separately.
-As shown in the following example, `grad_all` is used to calculate all input gradients of the function or the network.
+As shown in the following example, `GradOperation` is used to calculate all input gradients of the function or the network.

 **Example Code**